shaneholloman/claude-superpowers/workflows/ralph-loop/PROMPT_TEMPLATE.md

 - PROGRESS.md (deliverable - DO NOT DELETE)
 - GIT_COMMANDS.md (deliverable - DO NOT DELETE)
 - .claude/RALPH_PROMPT.md (this prompt file - DO NOT DELETE)
+- CLAUDE.md (project context file - DO NOT DELETE)
 - README.md
 - [Add other important files]